Think you’re too old for braces? Think again!

 Because many of our options are hardly noticeable, you can achieve a straighter smile without anyone ever knowing!
 Some adults prefer ceramic braces (also known as white braces), which offer a more subtle alternative to metal braces.
 Others opt for gold braces so they can show off a bright, warm smile throughout treatment.
 Many will choose lingual braces or Invisalign for an undetectable treatment.
 With so many options available, it’s never been easier to wear braces comfortably and confidently in adulthood.

 Metal braces are the classic choice.
 Stainless steel braces are glued to the front of teeth and connected by wires.
-They’re still widely considered the standard when it comes to braces because they’re effective and affordable.
+They’re still widely considered the standard because they’re effective and affordable.

 Lingual braces are mounted on the back of teeth, making them nearly invisible.
 The downside of these braces is that they can irritate the tongue and cause speech problems, though it will only last for the duration of treatment.

 Clear aligners are custom, clear acrylic trays that slip over your teeth.
 These are known as Invisalign, ClearCorrect, and other available brands on the market.
 This option is popular with adults who want to avoid wires and brackets, and discreetly transform their smile.

 Benefits of Braces for Adults

 The American Association of Orthodontists (AAO) states that one in five orthodontic patients is over the age 18.
 More and more adults are electing to correct their teeth because they want to feel happy, healthy, and confident.
 Poor dental health can lead to some major issues, such as bone and gum loss, tooth decay, abnormal wear on tooth enamel, jaw joint, and painful headaches.
 Braces can help prevent these problems.